k4izen/wordpress-kubernetes-infrastructure/README.md

 * You need a MySQL cloud solution configured and accessible.

-> This project is not intented for non accustomed users with cloud solutions because we will not abord some techinal aspects, we assume you know configure your cloud and you have a litle knowlogment about kubernetes
+> This project is not intented for non accustomed users with cloud solutions because we will not abord some techinal aspects, we assume you know to configure your cloud and you have a litle knowlogment about kubernetes.

 ## An overview About this project
 * Docker images